675 Credit Score to 699 Credit Score

 Is 693 a Good Credit Score?

 A score of 693 falls in the Good range.
 With a Good Score, you’re rather typical among American shoppers.
 That’s not always a terrible thing, but with a little time and work, you can improve your score to the Very Good (740-799) or even Exceptional level (800-850).
-Moving in that direction will need a knowledge of the actions that aid and impede score increase.
+Moving in that direction will require knowledge of the actions that aid and impede score increase.

 Is 699 a Good Credit Score?